comaps/website/content/news/2025-06-22/1/index.md

 ---
-title: "Release 2025.06.22 is out - Rework of the map colors and more..."
+title: "Android Release 2025.06.22 is out - Rework of the map colors and more..."
 description:
 date: 2025-06-22T09:00:00-00:00
 slug: "Release-2025.06.22-is-out-Rework-of-the-map-colors-and-more"